Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 May 4, 1923

-A Museum, in which will be assembled a valuable collection of Indian relics, will be established here, according to plans of the local chapter of the Daughters of the American Revolution.
+A museum, which will be assembled a valuable collection of Indian relics, will be established here, according to plans of the local chapter of the Daughters of the American Revolution.

 The Famous old Council House of the Creek Nation, which formerly was the scene of pow-wows between chiefs of the various tribes, is to be made fireproof and be made into the home for the museum.
 It is planned.